 I started using Goodreads (which eventually led me to this book community) cuz I’m a little (a lot) obsessive about tracking what I read.
 My agendas in elementary used to have a little section to write the books you read each week so when I found Goodreads, it made everything much easier!

-I’m also just a bit of an obsessive planner in general, whether or not I actually follow those plans because I may or may not have mentioned that I’m the world’s greatest (worst?) procrastinator.
+I’m also just a bit of an obsessive planner in general, regardless of whether I actually follow those plans because I may or may not have mentioned that I’m the world’s greatest (worst?) procrastinator.
 Still, lists and tables are my best friends and I’ve put them to great use with my blog, so here are some examples of what’s worked for me!

 As I mentioned, I like to track my reading, not only what I’ve read but when I’ve read it.
 I used to put a little ‘R’ on the days in my calendar when I was reading, but soon after starting this blog I was reading a ton of books and often multiple at a time, so without any other information all those Rs could get pretty confusing.